seshrs/wolverine-search/ws/search_refactor/core/general_search/__documentation__/Google.command.md

 *Usage:* `g  [query]`
 *Aliases:* `google`

-If `query` is empty, will redirect to Bing's home page.
+If `query` is empty, will redirect to Google's home page.